ishita-43/ishita-43/README.md

 - 👋 Hi, I’m @ishita-43.
 - 👀 I’m interested in learning and working on different development technologies.
 - 🌱 I’m currently learning android development .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making projects together.
 - 📫 How to reach me Email :- thakurishita061@gmail.com

 <!---